AiJamo/vod-chat-playback/README.md

 # vod-chat-playback
-Play back archived streams with chat.
+Play back archived streams with chat in a seperate window.
 Requires Python 3.

 Currently only supports MPV and chat log files in the format `%Y-%m-%d %H:%M:%S | Username: Message\n`